thesolomon-tech/tgc/README.md

 # Testing Gemini Capabilities (TGC) A simple Gemini tester with React, Vite and Typescript

-If using, place a .env in root with the structure:
+If using, place a .env file in the root folder and with the structure:
 ```
 VITE_FIREBASE_API_KEY=""
 VITE_FIREBASE_AUTH_DOMAIN=""